gonX/dustforce-wiki/website/_playable_characters/02-dustgirl.md

 In comparison to Dustman, generally has less advantageous hitboxes on her light attacks, but more useful heavy attacks.

-Her heavy attack hitboxes are useful in several places where things are just out of reach of Dustman’s attacks.
+Her heavy attack hitboxes are slightly wider than Dustman's, which is useful in several places.
+See [Attack Hitboxes](#attack-hitboxes).

 Accelerates faster than Dustman when falling without downdashing.